Calm with Horses

-Calm with Horses is a 2019 Irish crime drama film directed by Nick Rowland in his feature debut, and written by Joseph Murtagh.
+Calm with Horses (a.k.a.
+The Shadow of Violence, as released in the USA) is a 2019 Irish crime drama film directed by Nick Rowland in his feature debut, and written by Joe Murtagh.
 It concerns an ex-boxer who works as an enforcer for a criminal family in rural Ireland while providing for his autistic son.
 The film stars Cosmo Jarvis, Barry Keoghan, Niamh Algar, Ned Dennehy, Kiljan Moroney and David Wilmot.
-It is adapted from the short story of the same name from the collection "Young Skins" by Colin Barrett.
-The film was released in the United States under the title The Shadow of Violence.
+It is adapted from the short story of the same name from the collection Young Skins by Colin Barrett.

 It had its world premiere at the Toronto International Film Festival on 8 September 2019.
-It was released in Ireland on 13 March 2020, by Altitude Film Distribution.
+It was released in Ireland on 13 March 2020 by Altitude Film Distribution.